StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 Game categories you'll find in this state

 Slot machines are exclusive to tribal properties.
-The charitable gaming system does not authorize slot machines at any venue.
-Visitors who want slots must travel to one of the five tribal casinos.
-Table games, blackjack, and poker are available at both tribal resorts and charitable gaming venues, though the tribal properties generally offer more game variety, higher limits, and a broader set of table game variants.
+The charitable gaming system does not authorize slot machines at its venues, so visitors who want slots must travel to one of the five tribal casinos.
+Table games, blackjack, and poker are available in both systems, although the game mix varies by property and charitable licensee.

 Pull-tabs are available throughout the charitable gaming network and at some tribal properties.
 Pull-tabs, sometimes called paper slots, are a particularly common North Dakota gaming format with a long history in the state’s charitable gaming tradition.